 - Filming times need to be reviewed for impact on the community and public areas.
 Preferred filming hours are 7 a.m. to 8 p.m., Monday through Sunday.
 If film production last longer than 10 days, please indicate that on the permit application so impact can be assessed.

 - The Peoria Fire-Medical Department may be present during productions that include auto stunts, explosives and special events.
 Related fees and restrictions will be determined during the review of the Film Permit Application.
 A Blasting/Fireworks Permit and Staffing Contract may be required.

 - The Peoria Police Department may be present during productions that include traffic, pedestrian, and crowd control and street closures.
 All production vehicles must be visibly identified with windshield, dashboard or vehicle signs with the company's name.
 Related fees and restrictions will be determined during the review of the Film Permit Application.

-- The City of Peoria must be included in the production credits for filming on city, private, commercial or residential property.
+- The City of Peoria Film and Media Production Office should be included in the production credits for any filming on city or publicly accessible property.

 Drone Filming Guidelines

 With permission from the City of Peoria, drones are permitted to film on city property.

 - Before filming, you must obtain permission from the Office of Communications at PIO@peoriaaz.gov

 - If you plan to fly on the city hall campus, you must also obtain permission from the Glendale Airport because of the close proximity to their air field.

 - You must be a FAA licensed drone pilot, abide by FAA regulations and provide the license number when obtaining permission from the Office of Communications.